 What is rhythm in writing?

-Rhythm in writing is when the writer carefully pays attention to using both stressed and unstressed syllables when composing sentences.
+Rhythm in writing is the pattern of unstressed and stressed syllables, vowel and consonant sounds, and pacing that a writer can use when composing sentences.
+These choices enhance the tone and mood of a piece of writing.
 By carefully crafting the rhythmic flow of their prose, writers can make their words flow in a very pleasing way.

 Historically, rhythm is more noticeable in poetry.
 That’s because the meter of many poems helps draw attention to the poem’s rhythm.